Breadcrumbs

 From Promise to Practice:

-At our inaugural Temerty Medicine Talk in 2020, The Globe and Mail health columnist André Picard sat down with Dr. Muhammad Mamdani — the director of U of T’s newly launched Temerty Centre for AI Research and Education in Medicine (T-CAIREM) — to discuss the future of artificial intelligence in medicine and T-CAIREM’s potential in the field.
+In our latest Temerty Medicine Talk broadcast live in February 2026, The Globe and Mail health columnist André Picard and Dr. Muhammad Mamdani — the director of the University of Toronto’s Temerty Centre for AI Research and Education in Medicine (T-CAIREM) — reconnected for a timely update on the topic of our first event in the series: AI in medicine.

 SPEAKERS